prashanth-up/TwitterData/README.md

 - [x] Clean the data
 - [x] Organize the data
 - [x] Build a bot to keep scraping new tweets
+- [x] Get the data ready for ML
+- [x] Train a classifier to separate opinions that either support or are against this decision.
+- [x] Check the necessary parameters required as important factors
+- [x] Run the Model a few times
+- [x] Optimize it based on the results

 IN-Progress:
-- [ ] Get the data ready for ML
-- [ ] Build the model
+- [x] NA

 ## FILES

 ### Runtime Files
-- scraper.py - The twitter tweet scraper
+- scraper.py - The twitter tweet scraper (run only for the first time)
-- newDataBot.py - The bot that adds new unique tweets onto the existing dataset
+- newDataBot.py - The bot that adds new unique tweets onto the existing dataset (After the first CSV is created)
+- main.py - Takes the data files and stores in custom format for our NLP Model (in /data)
+- train.py (Trains the model)(Uses CUDA GPU, if not available uses default CUDA CPU)
+- Contrastive Learning.ipynb (Runs our trained model over some validation data in `/data`)

 ### Jupyter Notebooks
 - DataVis Scraped Data.ipynb - Has visual info on the scraped dataset.
 Just for reference
 - Contrastive Learning.ipynb -  The main file which will hold the classifier.